 Patience is a necessary life skill, especially worth developing for gardeners.
-As we work hand in hand with nature to create and maintain the garden of our dreams we know it will take time, perseverance and backbone.
+As we work hand in hand with nature to create and maintain the garden of our dreams we know it will take time, persistence and backbone.
 Apart from providing all the right elements as best we can, there is a point where we have to hand over to nature and the spark of life within the plants because they will grow all in their own particular way despite what we do.
 We can attempt to guess the weather and check soil conditions in our gardening, keep a keen eye on pests and diseases, but the rest is up to nature.

 With more time in the garden, the rewards are numerous.
 Watching the fresh blooms unfold, the subtle and at times dramatic fragrance on the breeze and the healthy, glossy foliage to admire.
-Not to mention the vista you create in your surroundings, to sit in and enjoy with a good book or simply the pleasure in creating your own garden.
-It is gladdening to make headway and see improvement in the garden because for a while it was touch and go.
+Not to mention the vista you create in your surroundings, to sit in and enjoy with a good book or simply the pleasure in designing your garden.
+It is gladdening to make headway and see improvement in the garden because it was touch and go for a while.

 The passage of time has allowed the rhythm of working in the garden to take on a new and unique shape.
 Along the way, the particular qualities of each rose variety are becoming more noticeable.
 Some of my roses are now four seasons old and starting to look much more established, appearing to resemble what I was attracted to in the first place when I chose them from the rose grower’s website or catalogue.
 Again patience is the key.